[Interview] Nato invite sees Nordic states stepping up security cooperation

 "Thanks to him the administrative habits in the EU Commission changed from being those from Paris to be much more like those from the Nordic countries".

-Q: Would you recommend Nordic Council-style assemblies in other parts of Europe?
+Would you recommend Nordic Council-style assemblies in other parts of Europe?

 "When I visited Serbia the deputy chairman of the Serbian parliament in Beograd, Gordana Čomić said: We in the Balkans always look at our differences.
 And we are always reminded of our conflicts.
 You, in the Nordic countries, you are aware of what you have together and how you can work together".